 Floppy Eyelid Syndrome (FES) is an eye condition where a person has an unusually large and floppy upper eyelid.
 It can cause eye redness, irritation, discharge, or blurry vision — and over 90% of people with FES also have sleep apnea.

 Non-arteritic anterior ischemic optic neuropathy (NAION) is an eye condition that occurs when there is a loss of blood flow to the optic nerve.
 Patients typically complain of significant vision loss in one eye without any major pain.
 Approximately 70-80% of patients with NAION have been found to have OSA.

 Also referred to as an ‘eye stroke,’ retinal vein occlusion (RVO) is a blockage of the small veins that carry blood away from the retina.
 A recent study of 114 RVO patients found that sleep apnea was suspected in 74% of the patients that had previously been diagnosed with RVO.

 Other Eye Health Issues Associated With Sleep Apnea

 Some other ocular conditions that are more common in patients with sleep apnea include: papilledema, keratoconus, and central serous chorioretinopathy.
 Furthermore, in addition to glaucoma mentioned above, CPAP machines are associated with dry eye syndrome and bacterial conjunctivitis.

 Talk To Your Doc

 Get eye exams regularly to rule out eye disorders and prevent potential vision loss, especially if you have been diagnosed with sleep apnea.
-At Bandon and Coquille Vision Center in Bandon we encourage you to share your medical history with us so we can better diagnose and treat any eye conditions or ocular diseases you may have, and help you keep your eyes nice and healthy.
+At Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon we encourage you to share your medical history with us so we can better diagnose and treat any eye conditions or ocular diseases you may have, and help you keep your eyes nice and healthy.